Copy editing

 A final proofing run.

 Working with track changes on in Word is essential for the reasons above.
 However it’s also messy and the likelihood is that it will introduce errors of the missing/double space, spelling or typo variety into the manuscript.
-For this reason I always perform a final proofing run on the manuscript as soon as it’s clean (ie. no live changes, all comments removed).
+For this reason I always perform a final proofing run on manuscripts I’ve copy edited as soon as they are clean (ie. no live changes, all comments removed).
 This check is the Word spelling and grammar checker, but with all results reviewed manually.
-For this stage I simply correct the text without tracking the change, as all changes are error fixes.
+For this stage I simply correct the text without tracking the change, as the only changes will be clear error fixes.

 How do I book a copy edit with you?

 In most cases I won’t accept a copy editing job for a manuscript I haven’t development edited.
 Why?
-Because I start working through fixing the text and then very soon I’m aware there are all kinds of major issues blighting the novel that are beyond the scope of a copy/line edit – I’ve put myself in that situation (trying to polish something with fundamental flaws) a few times before, and I prefer not to do it again.
+Because I start working through fixing the text and then very soon I’m aware there are all kinds of major issues blighting the novel that are beyond the scope of a copy/line edit – it’s a situation best avoided.

 Therefore we’ll already be in contact from the development edit stage when it comes to booking a copy edit.
 You’re under no obligation to use me for this stage, but if you want to then we’ll make a rough booking in my calendar and then we’ll stay in periodic contact to ensure the manuscript remains on schedule.